 INVASIVE WEEDS MANAGEMENT

-ERS understand the issues caused by invasive weeds.
-Our highly experienced team of Invasive Weeds specialists work with home owners, property developers, local authorities and other stakeholders across Scotland to identify, assess, manage and remediate land that’s infested with invasive weeds.
+We work with home owners and property managers, housebuilders and developers, landowners and estate managers, national parks and local authorities, and many more stakeholders across Scotland to identify, assess, manage and remediate land that’s infested with invasive weeds.
 No job is too big or too small, and we are happy to offer you advice or do an invasive weeds survey if you suspect invasive non-native species (INNS) are growing on your property.

 Our invasive weeds treatment programmes start with a thorough site survey to assess the extent of the infestation.
 This is followed by a complete management plan, which takes into consideration the client’s timescale and budget plus any regulatory requirements, and outlines the most appropriate treatment methods.
 As Property Care Association (PCA) members, we can offer a 10 year insurance-backed guarantee for all our treatments, so you can relax in the knowledge that the plants have been successfully treated.